-Traditionally, pork rinds are made by heating the rendered skin of a pig until it expands into a hot and crunchy meat cloud.
-However, the method for preparing this delicacy varies widely depending on culture, cuisine, and the available cooking appliances.
+Traditionally, pork rinds are made by heating the rendered pig skin until it expands into a hot and crunchy meat cloud.
+However, the methods or techniques to make homemade pork rinds varies widely depending on culture, cuisine, and the available cooking appliances.

 This article will walk through our techniques for preparing America’s favorite all-natural puff.

 But first, we need to talk about preparation methods!

 Getting the pork rind ready for frying can be accomplished multiple ways.
 Our recommendation is to acquire ready-to-cook pork rinds from PorkRinds.com.
 This allows you to avoid a number of painstaking steps and can yield fresh pork rinds in as little as 5 minutes!

 Even better, our pop-at-home pork rinds undergo a proprietary smoking, curing, and rendering process that produces a much better taste than other options.

 The secret preparation is said to give our pork rinds an extra crunchy, smoky bite that is missing from other pork skins.